COMP2160-Game-Development/Prac-09/README.md

     rigidbody = GetComponent<Rigidbody>();
 }
 ```

-Now, add in the necessary code to read the "Bump" Input Action from the PlayerActions class.
-If you can't remember how to do this, revisit the Week 2 prac and ask your demonstrator for help.
-Remember you need to enable actions before you can read them.

 Once you have done all of this, attach the `Bumper` script to the `Bumper` prefab.